hipe/tmx/lib/skylab/basic/doc/issues/006-developing-a-pattern-language-for-abstract-structures.md

 # developing a pattern language for abstract structures

+(EDIT: this should be edited against [#041], for which the topic document should be considered supplemental background.)

 ## style and purpose

 we are going to cherry-pick a subset of all human knowledge (specifically